stefanzweifel/phpinsights-action/README.md

 You can optionally define minimum values for Insights categories.
 If the value falls below your given threshold, the run fails.

+If you're using Laravel, there's also [a framework specific Action](https://github.com/stefanzweifel/laravel-phpinsights-action) available.

 ### Usage

 This Action doesn't install composer dependencies on it's own and doesn't contain a `phpinsights` binary.